Pu's wild goose he: Description

-The he (盉) typically in the form of a kettle, a large belly, slanting spout on one side, and handle on the opposite site, standing on four legs, and a lid fastened with a chain.
+The typically in the form of a kettle, a large belly, slanting spout on one side, and handle on the opposite site, standing on four legs, and a lid fastened with a chain.
 It is generally interpreted as a wine-mixer/heater though other speculation is that it is a spice-mixer or a water container.
 Pu's he is goose-shaped, neck raised and head high, eyes open with the bill serving the spout, standing on four legs.
 The lid has a knob that's thicker on the top, which is connected to a human figure, which stands at the goose's tail, which is shaped like a dragon.
 It has a capacity of 2.125 liters of fluid.